-These are the concept 2018 Piek-Keur measurement methods for peak noise during loading and unloading, published by Stichting Piek-Keur.
+These are the Piek-Keur measurement methods for piek noise during loading and unloading (2018 update), published by Stichting Piek-Keur.
 These measurement methods are an update to the 'Methods of measurement for peak noise during loading and unloading' of 2015 [8].
-The measurement methods must be agreed by the Piek-Keur panel of experts.